InRule/DMNModeler/doc/DMNModels.md

 ![InRule DMN Step By Step Guide Step 1](../images/InRuleDMN_Model_Step1.PNG)

 Now let's document more about this decision.
 Let's take into consideration that some products might have a discount, or the customer might have a promo code on the order.
+Discounts and promo codes are detailed requirements we can explicitly add to our model.

 ![InRule DMN Step By Step Guide Step 2](../images/InRuleDMN_Model_Step2.PNG)